 June is innovation month here at United Way of Massachusetts Bay and Merrimack Valley.
-So we’re talking with the winners of our Venture Fund innovation contest and hearing about their innovative solutions for the communities we serve.
+So we’re talking with the winners our first-ever Venture Fund competition, held in collaboration with Aetna.
+We’ll be discussing their innovative solutions for the communities we serve.
 We spoke with Larry Seamans, President, FamilyAid Boston, a United Way of Mass Bay Strategic Partner agency, who shared FamilyAid’s resourceful plan to help families and their kids facing homelessness – now and for future generations.

 Larry, what social challenge did you want to solve through innovation?